Installation

 conda install unitpackage

-Install with pip for development
+Install with pixi for development

 git clone https://github.com/echemdb/unitpackage.git